QuanBlue/ansible-web-app-deployment/README.md

 Before proceeding with the installation and usage of this project, ensure that you have the following prerequisites in place:

 - **Docker Engine:** Docker provides a consistent and portable environment for running applications in containers.
 Install [here](https://www.docker.com/get-started/).
 - **Network Connectivity:** Docker requires network connectivity to download images, communicate with containers, and access external resources.

 ## Environment Variables

 # :rocket: Usage

 # :world_map: Roadmap

+- [ ] Deploy
+  - [ ] Application
+  - [ ] Deploy monitoring and logging components
+- [ ] Deploy Application on
+  - [ ] Docker - Container
+  - [ ] Vagrant - VWare
+  - [ ] AWS - EC2

 # :busts_in_silhouette: Contributors